 Destiny 2 is already 7 DLCs deep and three years into its lifecycle.
 It’s already as old as the original Destiny title was before it was released to replace it.
 But, with the promise of better graphics and faster loading times on the Xbox Series X, Bungie could use this chance to reinvigorate mainstream interest in Destiny 2.

 With the way things are, Microsoft is going to arrive guns blazing (pun intended).
-Our list of the best Xbox Series X shooters is proof that you won’t be left wanting for games to play on Microsoft’s next-gen consoles.
-Some of these are available on other platforms, but some are also exclusives.
+Our list of the best Xbox Series X shooters is proof that you won’t be left wanting for games to play on Microsoft’s next-gen consoles with more to be released in the future.
+Some of these are available on other platforms and some are also exclusives.
 If you’re a previous Xbox One owner, the Smart Delivery feature is also useful too.